 Strangely, we’re not so pragmatic when it comes to personal goals.

-It’s a common mistake to look at a long term goal and to never get started because it seems too far out of reach.
-But we can reshape our perception of what’s possible by breaking our journey down into smaller, more achievable chunks.
+It’s common to look at a long-term goal and never get started because it seems too far out of reach.
+But we can reshape our perception of what’s possible by breaking our journey into smaller, more achievable chunks.

 Fail like a scientist

 This is why approaching failure like a scientist is so powerful.
-By taking decisions that will let you learn something new, you are guaranteed to be successful—where success is learning, evolving, and growing as a human being.
+By making decisions that will let you learn something new, you are guaranteed to be successful—where success is learning, evolving, and growing as a human being.
 Failing becomes a way to cultivate aliveness.

 Increments of curiosity

 Reconnecting with your inner child is a great way to overcome your fear of failure.
-What will happen if I publish this post?
+For example: What will happen if I publish this post?
 How does it feel to speak my mind?

-Build your journey in increments of curiosity.
-Start with something small, then move onto the next step.
-With time, your mind will become increasingly comfortable with the idea of trying new things and growing through constantly expanding your horizons.
+Start with something small, then move on to another iteration—a bigger growth loop.
+With time, your mind will become increasingly comfortable with trying new things and constantly expanding your horizons.

-Here is how can you start applying this approach right now:
+Practically, here is how you can start applying this approach of deliberate experimentation right now:

-- Pick something you’ve been putting off because of a fear of failure.
+- Pick something you’ve been putting off because of your fear of failure.
 Is it public speaking?
 Starting a blog?
 Producing a podcast?
 Launching your first product?
 Write it down.

-- Define one small incremental step you can take towards this goal.
-Ideally, something that’s actionable.
-For example, apply to a few meetups to give a talk, produce one episode of a podcast, announce that you will build a product on Twitter.
-No need to write this one down, it should be simple enough that you can just do it in a few hours at most.
+- Define one small experiment you can design to explore this fear.
+It should be actionable.
+For example, apply to a few meetups to give a talk, produce one episode of a podcast, or write an article as a Google Doc and share it with a few friends.
+It should be simple enough that you can just do it in a few hours at most.

 - Reflect on what happened.
 Any negative reactions?
 What about your emotions?
 What did you learn?
 Write all of these thoughts down.
 It’s a great way to practice metacognition.

 - Rinse and repeat.
-Keep defining incremental steps.
-Things that are out of your comfort zone but not scary to the point of being paralyzing.
+Keep defining incremental steps in the form of experiments that fall out of your comfort zone but are not scary to the point of being paralyzing.
 Again, avoid overthinking it beforehand.
 Just do it, and reflect only after you have performed the experiment.

-The only mistake you can make is to not get started.
-You may feel some anxiety or discomfort along the way, but addressing your fears and trying new things you care about is the only way to avoid another feeling that’s much harder to manage: regret.
+You may feel some anxiety or discomfort along the way, but addressing your fears and trying new things you care about is the best way to avoid another feeling that’s much harder to manage: regret.